If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 In a hurry?
 Here are our top picks:

 Moisturizing is the most important step in any skincare routine.
-The American Academy of Dermatologists recommends using a moisturizer to trap the existing moisture in your skin.
+The American Academy of Dermatologists recommends using a moisturizer to trap moisture in your skin.

 In this list, we discuss the best vegan moisturizers suitable for all skin types.
 Vegan moisturizers contain plant-based oils instead of synthetic chemical oils.

 In our list below we will talk about the pros and cons of the best vegan moisturizers available in the market.